 Study Abroad Opportunities: Students live in another country and take classes there for a full term or a year.
 These offer full immersion in the host university and in the culture of the host country.

-These programs, including those we are affiliated with (ISEP, CCSA, CC-CS) and others, offer credit-bearing courses.
-Students’ grades are transferred back to TWU.
+We are affiliated with ISEP, CCIS, CCSA, CC-CS, and Chez Vous Summer.
+These programs offer credit-bearing courses, and students’ grades are transferred back to TWU.
 Nagasaki Wesleyan’s Japanese Language Program is a shared program: students are evaluated based on their work in Japan, but other pre- and post-course work is dealt with by a TWU instructor.
-The credit (3-6 hours, JPN 299 Study Abroad in Japanese) is offered by TWU, and a TWU instructor submits the final grade upon completion of the work.
+The credit (3-6 hours, JPN 299 Study Abroad in Japanese) is offered by TWU, and a TWU instructor submits the final grade upon completion of the work

 Travel Study Programs: Students gain credit in courses offered by TWU faculty on faculty-led trips.